mongo-express/mongo-express/README.md

 Copy `YOUR_PATH/node_modules/mongo-express/config.default.js` into a new file called `YOUR_PATH/node_modules/mongo-express/config.js`.

-*Note:* YOUR_PATH will depend on your current OS user and system configuration.
+_Note:_ YOUR_PATH will depend on your current OS user and system configuration.
 You can see it in the output text shown after executing npm install.

 Fill in your MongoDB connection details and any other options you want to change in `config.js`.

+**You will also need to create a .env file with the variables for your cookie and session secrets, these are just default values**

+    ME_CONFIG_SITE_COOKIESECRET: 'cookiesecret',
+    ME_CONFIG_SITE_SESSIONSECRET: 'sessionsecret',

 **To run:**